 (b) the making of an order to pay or elect in respect of a traffic infringement notice,

-constitutes a conviction of the alleged offender for the alleged offence.
+constitutes a conviction of the alleged offender for the alleged offence for the purposes of section 51(1)(a) of that Act and, for the purposes of Part VIA of that Act, the matter is to be treated as having been dealt with by infringement notice when the payment or order is made.

 (3) Subsection (2)(a) applies even if the payment is made by means of a dishonoured payment.